jackw2005/BSE_Portfolio/index.md

 # First Milestone

-My first milestone was setting up and hooking up the Raspberry Pi and all the necessary components onto my tv.
-The heatsinks, the sd card, and the controller were all added to ensure that the Raspberry Pi was working.
-Instead of the Raspberry Pi Os software, I had to first download a different software called Retro Pie.
-With Retro Pie, I needed to download an Imager for Raspberry Pi.
-Raspberry Pi Imager automatically downloads a list of the latest versions of Raspbian supported by the Raspberry Pi.
-Raspbian is the typical Raspberry Pi Os software, the one I needed on the Raspberry Pi was Retro Pi.
-With the included SD card, I plugged in the SD into my computer and launched the Imager.
-The imager allowed me to set the Operating System to Retro Pi instead of Raspbian onto the SD card.
-With the OS imaged onto the SD, I plugged the SD card back into the Raspberry Pi and rebooted the system and Retro Bi booted up.
+My first milestone was setting up all of the wiring and components through a breadboard and coding to make sure the components worked together.
+First I had to do a couple of tests to make sure all of the components worked before putting them all together.
+I ran the LED, vibrating motor, and buzzer through a circuit to make sure each of them worked.
+Then, I had to test the sensor.
+I uploaded a code into my Arduino Micro, which is running this project, that told the sensor to print out the distance to an object in front of it, so I could make sure it was giving out accurate readings.
+After making sure all of the components worked, I wired them together and coded so that as the sensor got closer to something, the LED would blink faster, the vibrating motor would vibrate more often, and the buzzer buzzed more.
+I also implemented a switch system so that you could turn off the LED, buzzer, motor, or any combination of the three by breaking up that circuit, which makes it more customizable to the preference of the person wearing it.

 [![First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574117/video_to_markdown/images/youtube--CaCazFBhYKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=CaCazFBhYKs "First Milestone"){:target="_blank" rel="noopener"}